huohuoren4/docs/python/pytest/reference_guides/configuration.md

 ## Configuration file formats

-Many pytest settings can be set in a *configuration file*, which by convention resides in the root directory of your repository.
+Many [pytest settings](/python/pytest/reference_guides/api_reference/config_options#configuration-options) can be set in a configuration file, which by convention resides in the root directory of your repository.

 A quick example of the configuration files supported by pytest: